SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 The Swift compiler has varying ownership rules that it can use to manage object lifetimes across function calls.
-The default rules work well for most cases, but if necessary, you can use one of the `borrowing` or `consuming` modifiers to choose a specific ownership rule for a particular argument.
+The default rules are designed to minimize overhead in most cases, but if you want to more carefully control ownership for a particular case, you can explicitly specify `borrowing` or `consuming` behavior for a particular parameter.

+Note:
+Swift guarantees that object lifetime and ownership will be correctly managed in all cases, with or without one of these modifiers.
+These modifiers only impact the relative efficiency for particular patterns of usage.

 Unlike `inout`, neither `borrowing` nor
 `consuming` parameters require any special